moa-digitalagency/PhramaGA/docs/COMMERCIAL.md

 ## Use Cases

 ### Scenario 1: Night Emergency
 A parent needs medication for their sick child at 2 AM.
-They open Pharmacies Gabon, filter for duty pharmacies in Libreville, and immediately find three open options with directions.
+They open UrgenceGabon.com, filter for duty pharmacies in Libreville, and immediately find three open options with directions.

 ### Scenario 2: Relocation
 Someone moving to Port-Gentil uses the platform to identify pharmacies near their new residence, checking services offered and operating hours before their move.